pingcap/tidb/docs/design/2021-04-21-unify-log-library.md

 #### gRPC Logger

-I almost forgot that there is a fish in the net, which is not in `util/logutil/log.go`.
-In `main.go` there is a bunch of grpc logger initialization code.
+In `main.go` there is a bunch of grpc logger initialization code, which is not in `util/logutil/log.go`.

 [Here is the code](https://github.com/pingcap/tidb/blob/e79fa8c6b654e5b94e9ed0a1c0f997d6564e95be/tidb-server/main.go#L591).